poe125/LEACH_contikiNG/README.md

 # Contiki-NG LEACH Protocol Simulation

-This project demonstrates the implementation and simulation of the **LEACH protocol** in Contiki-NG using the Cooja simulator.
+This project demonstrates the implementation and simulation of the **Low energy adaptive clustering hierarchy (LEACH) protocol** in Contiki-NG using the Cooja simulator.

 ---